2017 Kinsmen Kart Club Supplemental Rules

 3.6 One throw away is allowed; thus the race with the worst results will be automatically dropped in the final standings.

-3.7 To receive year-end awards a driver must compete in a minimum of seven (7) club races in any ONE class.
+3.9 To receive year-end awards a driver must compete in all but one race of that year’s race schedule in any ONE class.
 In addition, there must be a minimum of three entries in each of the required races to receive a championship jacket.
 A driver must be a club member to receive club points.
 Points are awarded from date of membership.

-3.8 Any class with more than 24 entrants, will be determined by the race director how to be
+3.10 Any class with more than 30 entrants, will be determined by the race director how to be run.

 4.0 Open Practice Rules

 4.1 All WKA rules apply to practice days.
 ALL DRIVERS must use an approved helmet, neck collar, high top shoes, heavy scuff resistant jacket and pants (jeans OK, T-shirts not OK), and leather/nylon gloves, and SFI chest protectors (required for drivers under 12 years of age).